 Private Coaching & Consulting

 Do you want some one-on-one guidance?
 Consider booking a couple of private sessions with Tim Stringer.
 He’s been doing this work since 2010 and has worked with people from a wide variety of cultures, professions, and geographies over the years.
-Tim is also very familiar with some other apps that complement OmniFocus, including many of the ones that we feature in our App Directory.
+Tim is also very familiar with apps and services that complement OmniFocus, including many of the ones we feature in our OmniFocus App Directory.

 Join Mailing List